pedro/autoroku/README.md

 Autoroku
 ========

-This is a series of experiments based off the [json definition for the Heroku API](https://github.com/heroku/api/blob/master/docs/v3/doc.json).
+This is a series of experiments based off the [json definition of the Heroku API](https://gist.github.com/geemus/5623304).

 Spec
 ----